 Over the course of time, whilst serving in church, God exposed these areas of our lives that needed our attention.
 As we tried to navigate the last four years of anguish, fights and counselling, it dawned on me that the past had really caught up with us.
 We got to a point where we became so desperate to see less of our brokenness and more of God’s strength!
 We knew that God needed to cleanse us before he could fully use us but unfortunately, it was during this vulnerable time that the enemy was able to completely tear us apart.
 The enemy comes to kill, steal & destroy… and he succeeded with us.

-After the divorce, I also realised that because I did not know Jesus before I met my husband.
-I saw how I relied on him to point me to the truth.
+After the divorce, I also realised that because I did not know Jesus before I met my husband, I relied heavily on him to point me to the truth.
 Even though it is something I am learning to do on my own, I acknowledge a lot of good things that I learned from my ex:

 - Trust God no matter what.